-- breach of the requirement that members should always act on their personal honour; - behaviour that amounts to bullying, harassment or sexual misconduct in the course of parliamentary duties or activities; and - breach by members' staff of the Code of Conduct for Members' Staff. - 119.
-Matters not within the Commissioner's remit include: - policy matters or a member's views or opinions; - the funding of political parties; - alleged breaches of the separate code governing the conduct of Government ministers as ministers; and - members' non-parliamentary activities. - 120.
-Save for the exceptions in paragraph 4 of the Code of Conduct, the Commissioner may not investigate a complaint about a former member of the House.
-If a member is under investigation when the member leaves the House the investigation terminates at that point. - 121.
+- 126. Matters within the Commissioner's remit include: - failure to register relevant interests; - failure to declare relevant interests in the course of parliamentary business, including committee proceedings; - breach of the rules on financial inducements and parliamentary influence and on paid advocacy; - breach of the rules on the use of facilities and services and on financial support; - breach of the requirement that members should always act on their personal honour: - behaviour that amounts to bullying, harassment or sexual misconduct in the course of parliamentary duties or activities; and - breach by members' staff of the Code of Conduct for Members' Staff. - 127.
+Matters not within the Commissioner's remit include: - policy matters or a member's views or opinions; - the funding of political parties; - alleged breaches of the separate code governing the conduct of Government ministers as ministers; and - members' non-parliamentary activities. - 128.
+Save for the exceptions in paragraph 5 of the Code of Conduct, the Commissioner may not investigate a complaint about a former member of the House.
+If a member is under investigation when the member leaves the House the investigation terminates at that point. - 129.
 If a member applies for leave of absence in order to avoid an impending investigation (or while an investigation is under way), the request may be refused.
-If the Commissioner decides to investigate a complaint about a member who is on leave of absence (in respect of conduct that occurred when the member was not on leave), the leave may if necessary be ended with immediate effect. - 122.
+If the Commissioner decides to investigate a complaint about a member who is on leave of absence (in respect of conduct that occurred when the member was not on leave), the leave may if necessary be ended with immediate effect. - 130.
 The complaint must usually be made within six years of the conduct complained of.
-In exceptional circumstances the Commissioner may investigate conduct which occurred more than six years before a complaint is made, provided that the Conduct Committee agrees and that it is satisfied that there is a strong public interest in the matter being investigated. - 123.
-The complaint must also be supported by evidence sufficient to establish a prima facie case that the Code has been breached. - 124.
+In exceptional circumstances the Commissioner may investigate conduct which occurred more than six years before a complaint is made, provided that the Conduct Committee agrees and that it is satisfied that there is a strong public interest in the matter being investigated.

+- 131. The complaint must also be supported by evidence sufficient to establish a prima facie case that the Code has been breached. - 132.
 The Commissioner may continue an investigation into an alleged breach of the Code if the police or another agency are investigating a related allegation of criminal misconduct, but in such circumstances the Commissioner will not finalise her report on the case until the criminal process concludes.
 Before finalising her report the Commissioner will take account of any relevant issues which arose during the criminal process.
-An investigation will be suspended if related proceedings (criminal or civil) become sub judice (within the meaning of the House's sub judice resolution). - 125.
+An investigation will be suspended if related proceedings (criminal or civil) become sub judice (within the meaning of the House's sub judice resolution). - 133.
 Following her preliminary assessment, the Commissioner informs both the complainant and the member concerned whether or not she will investigate the complaint.
 Where the Commissioner dismisses a complaint of bullying, harassment or sexual misconduct at preliminary assessment, she has the discretion not to disclose this information or to withhold the identity of the complainant.
 If she has decided that the complaint does not merit investigation, she provides the complainant with a brief explanation of her reasons for dismissing the complaint.
 For most complaints, the Commissioner publishes a webpage setting out basic information about a case when she has decided to investigate a complaint.
 However, for complaints involving bullying, harassment or sexual misconduct, basic information will not be published on the website unless or until a report is published.